AHCA position on Crystal House plans

 2. Public Pedestrian Access.
 Fig. 32 in the staff report shows a public access route through the site from the Crystal City Metro station that is now longer than just walking up 18th and around the corner on Fern.
 A roughly diagonal through-site walking route to the corner of 18th and Fern was an express request of the community for pedestrians en route to the Crystal City Metro.
 Indeed, the applicant has provided almost exactly such a route, but effectively restricts it only to tenants because it cuts through Crystal House III.

-Recommendation 2: Add a site condition that requires public access through Crystal House 3 from the corner of 18th and Eads to provide a viable metro walking route through the superblock to the neighborhood.
+public access through Crystal House 3 from the corner of 18th and Eads

 3. Surface Parking.
 The most recent plan apparently reduced surface parking to 62 spaces.
 This is an improvement over 200, but still 62 more than the CC Sector Plan allows for under the new zoning.

-Recommendation 3: We oppose this approach, not only for this site, but also for the precedent it offers future developers.
-If the PC is still inclined to support this, we offer the following mitigations:
+this site, but also for the precedent it offers future developers.
+If the PC is still inclined to support this,

-a.
-Designate some of these spaces for Uber/Lyft DO/PU spots.
+some of these spaces for Uber/Lyft DO/PU spots.

 b.
-Designate interior street parking by the corner park for 2-hr usage, say from 7 a.m. to midnight — for use of the park during the day and the restaurants at night.
+Designate interior street parking by the corner park for 2-hr usage, say from 7 a.m. to midnight — for use of

-c.
-Designate some spaces for handicapped use.
+Designate some spaces for handicapped

 4. Open Space.
 DPR said that AHCA needed to get our community’s input on both parks, and that all planning would take place through the SPRC only.
 This was not how the park designs happened.